The Prodigal Sower

 Basically, a parable is an open-ended story.
 Open-ended stories leave you hanging and it means that you are supposed to, in a sense, close it.
 And you close it with your own understanding of each parable.
 So a parable is story, but it is a story without much conclusion, and it says to the listener, “He who has ears to hear, let him hear.”

-And these parables are rather interesting, because, in a group like we have here, you use a parable and ask people what they thought of it and you might get fifty different responses to it.
+And these parables are rather interesting, because, in a group like we have here, you can use a parable and ask people what they thought of it and you might get fifty different responses to it.

 And what is the use of that?
 Well, for Jesus, it was very important.

-First of all, when I was in Maryknoll, we had a rabbi and he was part of our scripture class, being an expert in the Old Testament.
-And when we got to parables, he said this: he said that most of the scholars feel that Jesus was the master teller of parables and that is why in the gospels you will find page after page of parables.
+First of all, when I was in Maryknoll, we had a rabbi and he was part of our scripture class, being an expert in the Old Testament, and when we got to parables, he said this: he said that most of the scholars feel that Jesus was the master teller of parables and that is why in the gospels you will find page after page of parables.

 Now, the other thing about parables is you do not explain them.
-That’s why we didn’t read the second part of today’s gospel, because Jesus explains the Parable of the Sower.
+And that’s why we didn’t read the second part of today’s gospel, because Jesus explains the Parable of the Sower.
 Some, though, feel that Jesus was not explaining the parable, but it was his disciples, later on, in order to help people unfamiliar with parables, to give them a start about how you might approach listening to a parable and allowing it to reach down deeply into your heart.

 Supposedly, a parable is going to be about the Kingdom of God.
 Now the Kingdom of God is more, as Matthew says, the Kingdom of Heaven, because he, being a Jew, refused to use the sacred name of God, even in Greek, so he used the word “heaven.”